offensive-packaging/documentation/openvpn/index.md

                    as the program name to the system logger.
  --syslog [name] : Output to syslog, but do not become a daemon.
                    See --daemon above for a description of the 'name' parm.
- --inetd [name] ['wait'|'nowait'] : Run as an inetd or xinetd server.
-                   See --daemon above for a description of the 'name' parm.
  --log file      : Output log to file which is created/truncated on open.
  --log-append file : Append log to file, or create file if nonexistent.
  --suppress-timestamps : Don't log timestamps to stdout/stderr.